If you’re making calls—especially if you’re in sales—you need the right equipment.

-If you’re not familiar with Bluetooth headsets (no judgment!), they’re a type of wireless communication technology that lets you communicate between both fixed and mobile devices.
+If you’re not familiar with Bluetooth headsets (no judgment!), they’re a type of wireless communication tool.
+The technology lets you communicate between both fixed and mobile devices.
 Like regular wired headphones, Bluetooth headsets have earphones and mics so you can carry on a conversation.

 Wireless headsets are convenient for everyone, especially salespeople.
-If you’re in sales, you probably travel a lot, and more often than not you have to work on the go.
-Communication tools that let you dial numbers from multiple devices—such as your phone, desktop computer, laptop, and tablet— are especially convenient:
+If you’re in sales you probably travel a lot, and more often than not, you have to work on the go.
+Communication tools that let you dial numbers from multiple devices are especially convenient.
+For instance, you can dial from your phone, desktop computer, laptop, and tablet.

-Bluetooth headsets that are compatible with both the #saleslife and softphone technology—like RingCentral!—can make a huge difference in how you work in terms of efficiency and convenience.
-(If you’re curious, you can book a quick demo to see how it works.)
+The ideal situation?
+Bluetooth headsets that are compatible with the #saleslife and softphone technology like RingCentral.
+Compatibility with both of these things can make a huge difference to how you work in terms of efficiency and convenience.

 Wait, what’s a softphone?

 Softphone technology is software that lets you make telephone calls over the internet.
-A softphone can live on various devices including smartphones, desktop computers, and laptops, and basically replaces the traditional desktop phone.
-It gives you all the functions of a traditional phone on your device including muting, holding, redialing, and transferring calls.
+A softphone can live on various devices including smartphones, desktop computers, and laptops.
+It replaces the traditional desktop phone and gives you all the functions of a traditional phone.
+These include muting, holding, redialing, and transferring calls.

-Softphones are especially great for sales because they offer interactive and adaptive user interfaces that let you handle calls seamlessly on multiple devices, have video calls, and instant message too.
+Softphones are especially great for sales.
+Why?
+Because they offer interactive and adaptive user interfaces.
+That technology lets you handle calls seamlessly on multiple devices, have video calls, and instant message, too.

-These days, the market is full of Bluetooth headsets with all sorts of features, capabilities, bells, and whistles.
-The price range is pretty impressive, with some going for under $20 and others over $400.
+These days, the market is full of Bluetooth headsets with all sorts of features, capabilities, and bells and whistles.
+The price range is pretty impressive, with some going for under $40 and others over $400.

 How to find the right Bluetooth headset

 Do you work in a busy office with lots of background noise?
-You’ll want a device with excellent noise cancelling abilities.
+You’ll want first-rate noise-cancelling headphones.

 Just getting started and trying to keep costs low?
-Look for something that’s budget friendly but still high in quality (and expect that you’ll have to sacrifice certain features).
+Look for something that’s budget-friendly but still high-quality (and expect that you’ll have to sacrifice certain features).

-Also, think about what sales apps you’ll be using with your new headsets.
-If you’re using a communications tool that has a calling feature like RingCentral, for instance, make sure you’re getting a headset that’s compatible.
+Also, think about what sales apps you’ll be using with your wireless headset.
+If you’re using a communications tool that has a calling feature like RingCentral, make sure you get a headset that’s compatible.

-Now, let’s get into the best Bluetooth headsets for sales.
+Now, let’s get into the best Bluetooth headsets for sales teams.

 The best Bluetooth headsets for sale teams: Our picks